JaimeHyland/farming-futures/README.md

 ## Testing
 ### Iterative testing, validation and troubleshooting - during ongoing development and before final submission.
 The main browser against which my code was tested in an iterative process (running a smoke test before every commit at the very least) was the latest version of Google Chrome (using the development toolkit provided by Google).
 Near the end of the development process, I used my own Samsung Galaxy A7 (running on the latest version of Chrome), my ipod (running on the latest version of Safari), and my laptop, using the latest versions of Chrome, Microsoft Edge and Firefox.
-Owing to lack of time, I was unable to do any testing on any legacy versions of these or on any other browsers or machines.
+Owing to lack of time, I was unable to do any testing on any legacy versions of these or on any other browsers or machines, with the exception of an informal test on an iphone (version unknown) in dark mode using Safari.
-Testing included checking the images (including background images) on different screen sizes for unsightly pixilation.
+Testing also included checking the images (including background images) on different screen sizes for unsightly pixilation.

 ### Final testing and validation before submission
 All internal and external links were smoke-checked systematically before submitting the project for assessment.